 - Magento Enterprise allows you to create new landing pages quickly and easily, and have them tie directly into advanced customer segmentation systems.

-- Magento Community also allows you to add custom landing pages in the same way, but do not allow you to exclude landing pages as easily from the site hierarchy and search results, and do not have version control built in.
+- Magento Community also allows you to add custom landing pages in the same way, but does not allow you to exclude landing pages as easily from the site hierarchy and search results.
+In addition, the landing pages do not have version control built in.